tedi529/New-York-Waste/README.md

 <p>We found that both total and per capita trash production tended to decrease between 1992 and 2018.
 Recycling of paper decreased slightly and recycling of metal, glass and plastic increased slightly.</p>

 <p>Below, we show a total overall decrease in trash production in the five boroughs of NYC in the years 1992-2018.
-Trash production increased slightly between 2000 and 2003, before exhibiting a consistent downward trend.</p>
+Trash production increased slightly between 2000 and 2003, before exhibiting a consistent downward trend.
+See <a href=https://github.com/JacobSpear/NewYorkWaste/blob/master/Analysis_Notebooks/Whole_PerCapita_Trash.ipynb> our notebook </a> for the code that produces the graph below.</p>

 <img src="Analysis_Images/NYC Total Refuse Production.png">